Jefferson49/ExtendedImportExport/README.md

 [Gedcom Structure Analysis](https://ofb.hesmer.name/main_gsp_e.html#Analyse).
 Gedcom Structure Analysis also validates against the [GEDCOM-L standard](https://genealogy.net/GEDCOM/).

 ## Translation
+Currently, the following languages are already available:
++ English
++ German

 You can help to translate this module.
+The language files are available on [POEditor](https://poeditor.com/projects/view?id=760286), where you can update them or add new languages.

-The translation is based on [gettext](https://en.wikipedia.org/wiki/Gettext) and uses .po files, which can be found in [/resources/lang/](resources/lang).
-You can use a local editor like [Poedit](https://poedit.net/) or notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/ExtendedImportExport) of the module.
+Alternatively, you can directly edit the .po translation text files, which can be found in [/resources/lang/](resources/lang).
+You can use a specific editor like [Poedit](https://poedit.net/) or a text editor like notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/ExtendedImportExport) of the module.
 You can do this via a pull request (if you know how to do), or by opening a new issue and attaching a .po file.
 Updated translations will be included in the next release of this module.

-Currently, the following languages are already available:
-+ English
-+ German

 ## Bugs and Feature Requests
 If you experience any bugs or have a feature request for this webtrees custom module, you can [create a new issue](https://github.com/Jefferson49/ExtendedImportExport/issues).